CodeSleeve/asset-pipeline/README.md

 The asset pipeline doesn't do this for you.
 However, there is nothing stopping you from handling image optimization via a seperate script and then including those optimized images through asset pipeline.

 For more information [check out this issue](https://github.com/CodeSleeve/asset-pipeline/issues/128).

+### How does caching work?

+For performance reasons, all files are cached using the `cache_server` driver in asset pipeline's configuration file.
+This is done so you don't have to pre-compile 100's of coffeescript and less/sass files each time you reload the page and fetch assets.
+However, this can cause confusion sometimes, for example, if you update a [filter](#filters) in the asset pipeline config and then refresh the page and things are still be cached.
+In this case you should [manually clear the cache](#cache_server).

+When your environment matches an environment found in the configured [cache](#cache) array then assets will be permanently cached until manually cleared using `assets:clean`.
+By default this used to be `production`, however due to the frustration and confusion many developers were having this was removed.
+So if you want to use caching on your server you need to opt-in and edit your configuration file.

 ## License